alxdavids/ourbbg/content/post/golaco-tommy-smith.md

 having lost Rasiak and other key players.

-However, during the rest of 2004-2005, Derby continued to grow and finish an improbable 4th place, ahead of eventual playoff winners West Ham.
-Derby's playoffs would end in the semi-final losing 2-0 against a very typical Billy Davies team, and a very typical Preston North End.
+However, during the rest of 2004-2005, Derby continued to grow and unexpectedly finish in 4th place, ahead of eventual playoff winners West Ham.
+Derby's playoffs would end in the semi-final, losing 2-0 against a very typical Billy Davies team, and a very typical Preston North End.
-There was some injustice in the injuries to the monumental Idiakez and Rasiak that would effectively end Derby's chances before the games began.
-The real injustice being that perhaps this team would never be remembered in the way that it deserved.
+There was some injustice in the injuries to the monumental Idiakez and Rasiak that would effectively end Derby's chances, before they even began.
+The real injustice being that perhaps this team would never be remembered in the way that it deserved to be.

 Returning to times like this demands nostalgia, of which there is no shortage given the precarious position of the club in 2021.
 Only today, we sat down to watch Derby labour to a 1-0 defeat against relegation rivals Rotherham United.
 Somehow, the permanent appointment of Wayne Rooney has generated a sense of optimism.
-In reality, the club is desperate for introspection.
+In reality, the club desperately needs severe introspection.
 The sort of introspection that is demanded when a club is unable even to pay its own players.

 <br>
 <iframe width="100%" height="500" src="https://www.youtube.com/embed/Z-XjOBz4vKc?start=41" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>